formsandflows/PACo/Canvas components/PACo_TabsMenu_A.md

 This custom property contains a required parameter called "cmp_Param_TabID" which contains the ID of the tabs menu item clicked on.

 ### cmp_TextStyling
-This custom property is of data type "Record" and has the following properties:
+This custom property has the following properties:

 | Property | Description |
 | :--- | :--- |